davidbenque/CFS-m-/README.md

 <img src="figures/CC-CFS-MSG.jpg"/>

 **Fig. 3 The CFS(m) Correlation**
-**3.a.** Initial Correlation result of the CFS sample: Coca-Cola Company's Coca-Cola Classic™, Fanta Orange™ and Sprite™ against the flavour spectrum **3.b.** Footprint Record for Monosodium Glutamate (MSG). **3.c.** Combined CFS(m) Correlation showing a coefficient of 0.992
+**3.a.** Initial Correlation result of the CFS sample: Coca-Cola Company's Coca-Cola Classic™, Fanta Orange™ and Sprite™ against the flavour spectrum **3.b.** Footprint Record for MSG. **3.c.** Combined CFS(m) Correlation showing a coefficient of 0.992

 On the basis of this exceptional and unexpected match and computational proof, we designed an initial wet-lab study to test the hypothesis chemically, the results of which are detailed here.
 Our aim was primarily to test the viability of CFS(m) in reproducing a range of flavors from our convenience foods database and, should this be successful, to establish protocols for the systematisation of CFS(m) synthesis for further experimentation, reproducibility and characterization.